Frequently Asked Questions

 - Q: I received an invoice to pay dues but I am starting a fellowship program.
 What can I do to change my member category to a Member in Training?

-A: Complete the Member Category and Training Update form and return to Member Services by fax or mail.
+A: Complete the Completion or Continuation of Training form and return to Member Services by fax or mail.

 - Q: I let my dues lapse for more than a year.
 How can I become a member again?